-Most dietitians and nutritionists have earned a bachelor’s degree and receive supervised training through an internship or as a part of their coursework.
-Also, many states require dietitians and nutritionists to be licensed.
+To enter the occupation, dietitians and nutritionists typically need at least a bachelor’s degree.
+They also typically are required to have supervised training through an internship.
+Many states require dietitians and nutritionists to be licensed.

-Dietitians and nutritionists typically participate in several hundred hours of supervised training, usually in the form of an internship following graduation from college.
-However, some programs in dietetics include this training as part of the coursework.
+Dietitians and nutritionists typically receive supervised training, usually in the form of an internship following graduation from college.
+Some schools offer coordinated programs in dietetics that allow students to complete supervised training as part of their undergraduate- or graduate-level coursework.

-Most states have enacted state licensure or certification for dietitians or nutritionists or both.
-The requirements for state licensure and state certification include having a bachelor’s degree in food and nutrition or a related area, supervised practice, and passing an exam.
+The requirements for state licensure and state certification vary by state, but most include having a bachelor’s or an advanced degree in food and nutrition or a related area, completing supervised practice, and passing an exam.

 Analytical skills.
-Dietitians must keep up to date with the latest nutrition research.
-They should be able to interpret scientific studies and translate nutrition science into practical eating advice.
+Dietitians and nutritionists must keep up with food and nutrition research.
+They should be able to interpret scientific studies and translate nutrition science into practical guidance.